 Hazard Mitigation Plan

-We first asked residents, through a digital survey, to share whether they have been affected by disaster events and what areas of the community they think are particularly vulnerable to potential disasters.
-We received 349 responses to the survey while it was open (Dec.
-17, 2020, through Jan.
-17, 2021).
-Nearly half of those who responded (47 percent) indicated they have been affected by a natural or manmade disaster in the last five years, the most common being hail (72 percent).
+During that survey, residents and business owners were asked to share whether they had been affected by disaster events and what areas of the community they thought are particularly vulnerable to potential disasters.
+We received 349 responses to the survey.
+Of those who responded, 47 percent indicated they had been affected by a natural or manmade disaster in the past five years, the most common being hail.